 All swells are created by wind raging over the ocean’s surface.
-As a result of the wind blowing, waves start forming.
+As a result of the wind blowing, waves start forming in sets.
 The power, duration, and fetch of the sea that the wind blows over will determine the size of the waves, how big the waves will be, how far they’ll travel, and how much force they will have once reaching the shore.

 When winds blow very hard, over a long time, over massive distances, the distance between waves becomes more extended, and the waves become more powerful.
 The waves can therefore cover greater distances.

 When a swell reaches the shoreline, the leading edge that drags along the seafloor will slow down more than the trailing edge of the swell.
 This gives the incoming water nowhere to go but up, and this makes the wave height increase in size before it finally breaks.

 The length of the swell period will determine how much water gets pushed upward.
 A 4-foot wave with a 20-second swell period will grow significantly more than a 4-foot wave with a 10-second swell period – that’s why you need to understand the importance of swell period, before deciding whether the conditions suit your skill level.

 The height of each wave in a swell will vary, but as surfers, we determine the swell height by the average size of the tallest one-third of the waves, that comes in during a given period.
 The height of a wave gets measured from trough to peak.